- Day trip to Uluru (Ayers Rock) and Kata Tjuta (the Olgas) from Alice Springs

 What You Can Expect

-After dinner, make the 6.5-hour drive back to Alice Springs, where your day trip ends.
+When dinner ends, make the 6.5-hour drive back to Alice Springs where your tour ends with hotel drop-off.